-Intimacy is communication on all levels, moving towards deeper communication and understanding with a partner (Hatfield, 1982).
-Sex and intimacy often occur simultaneously, but they are two distinct concepts, and goals may pertain to one or both of these concepts.
-After prostate cancer treatment, you and your partner may find that you need deeper communication and understanding, and that involves intimacy (even without sexual relations).
+Intimacy is communication on all levels, moving toward deeper communication and understanding with a partner (Hatfield, 1982).
+Sex and intimacy often occur simultaneously, but they are two distinct concepts.
+It may be useful for you and your partner to assess and discuss your goals regarding both sex and intimacy.
+In terms of intimacy, you and your partner might find that after prostate cancer treatment you need deeper communication and understanding.
+This involves intimacy (even without sexual relations).
 Intimacy brings closeness.
 This is important because one of the challenges of dealing with a cancer diagnosis is the potential for isolation between a man and his partner.
 Affection and physical touch may also be reassuring and play an important role in a deeper connection with a partner.
-Your thoughts and goals in terms of sex may vary greatly as you navigate through prostate cancer diagnosis, treatment, and recovery.
-Even though sex may not be one of the most important things on a man's mind when first diagnosed with prostate cancer, it is likely to become a weighty concern.